Brad Follmer

 FBI Assistant Director Brad D. Follmer is a fictional character in the American Fox television series The X-Files, a science fiction series about a government conspiracy to hide or deny the truth of Alien existence.
-Follmer was introduced during the last season of the show, as an ex-lover to main character Monica Reyes (Annabeth Gish).
+Follmer was introduced during the ninth season of the show, as an ex-lover to main character Monica Reyes (Annabeth Gish).
 Follmer was portrayed by British actor Cary Elwes.

 Federal Bureau of Investigation Assistant Director Follmer made his first appearance in the ninth season episode "Nothing Important Happened Today" (2001).
 At the start of the season, Follmer was unfriendly towards John Doggett (Robert Patrick) because of his case against Alvin Kersh, the Deputy Director of the FBI.
 In time, however, he came to respect him.

 Character arc

 Follmer was an Assistant Director at the FBI.
 He had a romantic history with Monica Reyes that he briefly brought up while trying to keep her away from the X-files.
 His true motives were more political in nature and part of his sycophancy to Alvin Kersh.
 He did not believe in the X-files and deliberately showed disrespect to John Doggett by calling him "Mr. Doggett" instead of "Agent".

 In 2002, new evidence concerning the murder of Luke Doggett came to light.
 Doggett sought Follmer's assistance because he had worked against organized crime in New York City before coming to Washington.
 Reyes, however, recalled seeing Follmer accept a bribe from a mobster.
 Although he tried to play the event off as him paying an informant (at which he nearly succeeded), the truth was as Reyes suspected: Follmer was crooked.
 Once the truth of Luke's fate was revealed, Follmer killed the mobster who had nevertheless threatened blackmail concerning Follmer's bribe acceptance.
 Follmer's future at the FBI was left unresolved, although he most likely faced criminal charges for his actions.